zzhang82/web422/graded-work.md

 The duration of each test will range from 10 to 20 minutes.
 Each test will be worth 3% to 5% of your final course grade.
 All tests will be hand-written, and are done at the beginning of the class timeslot.
 The total value of all tests will be 50%.

-If you miss a test, there is <u>no</u> opportunity to do a replacement test.
+If you miss a test, there is no opportunity to do a replacement test.
 However, absence due to illness or other reasons happen occasionally.
 As a result, you can miss up to two (2) tests, without suffering the loss of grades.

 The effect of this policy will be extended to all students.
 At the end of the course, your two lowest test results will be discarded, leaving your best ten results.